Food and land

 We look at opportunities for nature-based solutions to help mitigate the climate emergency, such as restoring peatland, creating new woodland, and building healthy soils through regenerative farming practices.
 These actions also help to restore nature, increase biodiversity and mitigate the effects of our changing climate.

-We look realistically at everything that land is needed for, including agriculture, social responsibility to an area's communities and visitors, natural and cultural conservation, ecosystem restoration, and other real-world challenges.
+We look realistically at everything that land is needed for, including agriculture, social responsibility towards an area's communities and visitors, natural and cultural conservation, ecosystem restoration, and other real-world challenges.

 We know that some changes will need support and actions from others within and outside your area.
 Having an evidence-based view of how things are now and where you could be aiming for will help you bring others with you and push for the support you need.